Facebook Ad Account Disabled: Best Up-To-Date Solutions For 2025

 Submit a Facebook ad account disabled appeal

-If you can’t directly contact Facebook’s support team, try the second option: submit an appeal to Facebook against its decision following these steps:
+If you can’t directly contact Facebook’s support team, try the second option to submit an appeal to Facebook against its decision, following these steps:

-- In the pop-up appeal form, provide all the needed information and documentary to help Facebook investigate your case.
+4. In the pop-up appeal form, provide all the needed information and documents to help Facebook investigate your case.

 If Facebook accepts your appeal, you can get your ad account back and continue your campaigns.
 In case it is rejected, don’t worry, there is still another way out – an evergreen solution that will save you from account issues forever.